jun-xiao-mainlinestem/2026base/readme.md

 *   **Motor Configuration:** Define your motors and sensors for other subsystems such as intake or lift.
 *   **Number of Motors:** Set `NUMBER_OF_MOTORS` to total number of motors to allow the program to automatically check for disconnected or overheated motors.
-*   **Help functions:** Write helper functions to control the subsystems and declare those functions in [robot-config.h](include/robot-config.h) so that your other cpp files can call them.
+*   **Helper functions:** Write helper functions to control the subsystems and declare those functions in [robot-config.h](include/robot-config.h) so that your other cpp files can call them.

 ### Driver Control ([main.cpp](src/main.cpp))